saweeet/saweeet.github.io/content/en/cat-sitting.md

 {{< youtube D7hhVq6CGDo >}}

 - **Feeding Times:** 7:30am and 5:30pm each day.
-It’s ok to occasionally be off by about an hour depending on your schedule.
+It’s ok to occasionally be up to an hour early or late.
+But it's best to avoid this if possible, to reduce Soba's food aggression towards Laksa.
 - **Playtime** (optional): 5–10 minutes before each meal with a wand toy(s).
 - **Food:** Measure dry food (from the pantry) and wet food (from the fridge).
 Follow the measurements labeled on the dry container.
 - **Scale:** Turn off the scale by pressing **tare** (the button to make it zero) twice.
 If it runs out of battery, you'll find batteries in the bottom drawer (same drawer as cling wrap and foil).